TanguyDeTaxis/cloud-project/README.md

 ## To launch guzzle client

 Move to guzzle-client folder <br/>
-Then tap this commands :
+Then tap this command :

 ```
-  composer install
   php -S localhost:8000
 ```
 And open a browser at http://localhost:8000/